luluzhou1/alinush.github.io/_includes/refs.md

 [^CFGG22e]: **On the Impossibility of Algebraic Vector Commitments in Pairing-Free Groups**, by Dario Catalano and Dario Fiore and Rosario Gennaro and Emanuele Giunta, *in Cryptology ePrint Archive, Paper 2022/696*, 2022, [[URL]](https://eprint.iacr.org/2022/696)

-[^CFHplus21e]: **Succinct Zero-Knowledge Batch Proofs for Set Accumulators**, by Matteo Campanelli and Dario Fiore and Semin Han and Jihye Kim and Dimitris Kolonelos and Hyunok Oh, *in Cryptology ePrint Archive, Report 2021/1672*, 2021, [[URL]](https://ia.cr/2021/1672)
+[^CFHplus21e]: **Succinct Zero-Knowledge Batch Proofs for Set Accumulators**, by Matteo Campanelli and Dario Fiore and Semin Han and Jihye Kim and Dimitris Kolonelos and Hyunok Oh, *in Cryptology ePrint Archive, Paper 2021/1672*, 2021, [[URL]](https://eprint.iacr.org/2021/1672)

 [^CFM08]: **Zero-Knowledge Sets with Short Proofs**, by Catalano, Dario and Fiore, Dario and Messina, Mariagrazia, *in EUROCRYPT'08*, 2008